mozilla/gecko-dev/toolkit/components/ml/docs/api.rst

 - **taskName**: The name of the task the pipeline is configured for.
 - **featureId**: The identifier for the feature to be used by the pipeline.
 - **engineId**:  The identifier for the engine to be used by the pipeline.
-- **timeoutMS**: The maximum amount of time in milliseconds the pipeline should wait for a response.
+- **timeoutMS**: The maximum amount of time in milliseconds the worker will run (-1 to never expire).
 - **modelHubRootUrl**: The root URL of the model hub where models are hosted.
 - **modelHubUrlTemplate**: A template URL for building the full URL for the model.
 - **modelId**: The identifier for the specific model to be used by the pipeline.